PHILADELPHIA (AP) Seventy-two-year-old Susan Collesidis was never a football fan until she heard Carson Wentz talk about his faith.

 ”How much joy I get from watching him and his team play supernatural football every week,” she said after reading it.

-”The message meant so much to Susan because she admired Carson as a person and believer more than a football player,” son-in-law Doug Horton said. ”He’s the reason she started caring about sports and she couldn’t wait to watch the Eagles every week.”
+”The message meant so much to Susan because she admired Carson as a person and believer more than a football player,” her son-in-law Doug Horton said. ”He’s the reason she started caring about sports and she couldn’t wait to watch the Eagles every week.”

 Wentz isn’t playing in the Super Bowl against the New England Patriots because he tore his ACL in Week 14.
-But backup quarterback Nick Foles also is a ”brother in Christ” and one of the leaders in a locker room filled with guys who have formed a strong bond because of their faith.
+But backup quarterback Nick Foles is also a ”brother in Christ” and one of the leaders in a locker room filled with guys who have formed a strong bond because of their faith.

 ”It truly is a brotherhood,” Pro Bowl tight end Zach Ertz said. ”Those guys are holding me accountable.
 Off the field, I’m holding them accountable.
 We truly care about each other, we truly care about the growth that each individual has in the word, as believers, as well as friends and family.
-There are a lot of guys who are truly trying to boost me up and keep me focused on the main thing, which is obviously the word. …”
+There are a lot of guys who are truly trying to boost me up and keep me focused on the main thing, which is obviously the word …”

 ”There is a stronger connection here,” said defensive end Steven Means, who played for three other teams. ”It’s another level because we push each other in certain areas that we are flawed at and open ourselves up to each other.
 We text each other throughout the day making sure that everybody is on the right path and doing the right thing.”